Postgraduate study

 Explore routes into research

-2. Check academic requirements
+2. Check course requirements

 Academic requirements vary by programme – check our programme pages for details.
 Evidence of relevant personal, professional and educational experience may be taken into consideration – contact the academic school directly for further information.